edwardasilva/edwardasilva/README.md

 # Edward Silva

-MS Electrical Engineering student at Colorado School of Mines with a , focusing on controls and signal processing.
+Graduating senior at Colorado School of Mines with hands-on experience in software development, control systems, and signal processing.
+Seeking opportunities focused on software development of Signal Processing applications, Control Systems, and or Embedded Systems.

 ## Contact